jsafrane/scratch/AWS CSI.md

 		3. Both `AWS.CreateVolume()` calls succeed -> the driver has provisioned 2 volumes for one  `driver.CreateVolume` call.

 ### DeleteVolume
 Checks if the required volume exists and deletes it if so.
 Returns success if the volume can't be found.
+Returns error if the volume is attached anywhere.

 ### ControllerPublishVolume
 Checks that given volume is already attached to given node.
 Returns success if so.